Rosemary Hartigan, J.D., M.A.

 2000-present: University of Maryland Global Campus (UMGC), formerly University of Maryland University College (UMUC)

-January 2020 ongoing: Adjunct Professor in MBA Program: Topics: Leadership, Organization Behavior and Structure, Business Ethics, Legal Environment of Business, Business Law, Strategic Management, and Strategic Marketing.
+January 2020 – Present: Professor in MBA Program: Teach Leadership, Organization Behavior and Structure, Business Ethics, Legal Environment of Business, and Business Law in online and hybrid MBA Program.

 May 2014 – December 31, 2019: Associate Vice Dean, Business and Management, MBA Program Chair and Professor: Responsible for strategic leadership of large department of business administration and management programs: Managed full-time staff and faculty as well as large staff of remote adjunct faculty.
 Managed highly successful hybrid and online MBA programs, and led development of high quality OER and competency-based curriculum.
 Led assessment and reaccreditation initiatives.